SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/faqs-spacemanagement.md

 Advanced
 {: .label .label-yellow }

-If you have a need to backup all the files in your home directory.
-You can use the zip command to create a zip archive which can be downloaded.
+If you have a need to backup all the files in your home directory, then you can use the zip command to create a zip archive which can be downloaded.

 {: .note }
 This requires sufficient space as the zip archive will be counted as part of your quota.